sahibaharoon/CD-LAB-SEM7/README.md

 - Convert the BNF rules into YACC form and write code to generate an **Abstract Syntax Tree (AST)**.

-- Write a YACC program to check the syntax of a **FOR** statement in C.
+- Write a YACC program to check the syntax of a **FOR** statement in C.🫡

 ---